ttran2001/ttran2001.github.io/README.md

 (Note: Was not difficult since it exactly what was said on the Arch Linux Wiki)

-### 3.5 Password

-1. We need to set a password for the root.
-We can do this by typing `passwd`.
-This allows us to create a password for our root.
-Enter a password that you will remember

-### 3.6 Bootloader
+### 3.5 Bootloader

 1. For this section, we need to download some packages to download the bootloader.
 Type `pacman -S man-pages texinfo sudo man-db sof-firmware dosfstools amd-ucode`

 Problem: For some reason when I tried installing the packages, it kept saying that the packages were corrupted.
-If you run into this problem do these steps
+If you run into this problem do these steps because it could be a arch linux key problem.

-- pacman-key --init
+- `pacman-key --init`
-- pacman-key --populate archlinux
+- `pacman-key --populate archlinux`

 Source: https://www.reddit.com/r/archlinux/comments/7wrwns/pacman_always_return_package_is_corrupted/